georgjaehnig/smart-qr/README.md

 ## Screenshots

-Always double click somewhere on the page to get the script started.
+First, always double click somewhere on the page to get the script started.

 <a href="img/google-location.png"><img src="img/google-location.png" width="300"></a>
 *Hovering over a map in a Google result.*